tstack/lnav/docs/source/intro.rst

 Viewing Logs
 ------------

-The arguments to **lnav** are simply the log files or directories to be viewed.
+The arguments to **lnav** are the log files or directories to be viewed.
 For example, to view all of the CUPS logs on your system::

    $ lnav /var/log/cups